Friends in Need Food Bank

 Column

-In the past years, FIN has been working to establish a system that would provide food to school meal programs.
-The thought was if any teacher, counselor or parent wanted to establish a meal or snack program in any of the schools, they could come to the food bank for the product they needed.
-We found that this system of providing food only lasted as long as an individual was able to find the time to attend the food bank in person.
+In the past years, FIN attempted to establish a system which would provide food for school meal programs.
+The thought was if any teacher, CCW, EA, or parent wanted to establish a meal or snack program in any of the schools, they could come to the food bank for the product they needed.
+We found this system of providing food only lasted if an individual was able to find the time to attend the food bank in person.
 It was not serving the purpose; children were still going hungry in our schools, and there is no reason for them to go hungry.

 In December 2015, two of our volunteers undertook the task and challenge of contacting all the elementary schools in SD42 for a pilot project.
 Instead of having individuals from the schools come to the food bank, we would deliver food to them.
-These two volunteers, after meeting with many of the schools, established an order form that the schools could use to choose what they needed for their food program, whether it was just a sharing basket, a snack or a meal.
-The order would be placed on Wednesday, dry goods assembled on Friday and orders delivered at the start of the following school week with perishables, which included milk, eggs, cheese, yogurt, etc.
+These two volunteers, after meeting with many of the schools, established an order form from which schools would be able to choose what they needed for their food program, whether it was a sharing basket, a snack, or a meal.
+The order would be placed on Wednesday; dry good items assembled on Friday and orders delivered at the start of the following school week with perishables, which included milk, eggs, cheese, yogurt, etc.

 Column

-In January 2016, the pilot project was established and funded because of a unique donation from a resident of Maple Ridge, who was gifted $5,000 from Husky Canada to be awarded to the charity of his choice, and he chose Friends in Need Food Bank Society.
+In January 2016 the pilot project was launched and funded because of a unique donation from a resident of Maple Ridge, who was gifted $5,000 from Husky Canada to be awarded to the charity of his choice.
+He chose Friends in Need.
 Our project managers visited the elementary schools and provided them with a “shopping list” (order form), which they filled out and emailed back.
-The following week, their orders of snack and breakfast or lunch items were delivered at the beginning of the school week.
+The following week, their orders of snack, breakfast or lunch items were delivered.

-In January 2016, we began with six elementary schools and ended up delivering to 18 schools, and by the end of the school year, several alternative/outreach programs.
-Schools reported that hungry students were being fed, a social opportunity was created, and attendance and punctuality were impacted for the “at-risk students.”
-By June 2016, at the end of the school year, we were providing food for approximately 250 students a day.
-The program looked different in each school depending on their needs, such as a sit-down breakfast, central sharing baskets, classroom sharing baskets, life skills learning for special needs students (baking, food prep, kitchen clean-up, etc.) or a nutritious snack program.
+We began with 6 elementary schools and quickly grew to 18, and by the end of the school year several alternative/outreach programs came on board.
+Schools reported that hungry students were being fed; a social opportunity was created; and attendance and punctuality were improved for the “at-risk students.”
+By June 2016, the end of the school year, we were providing food for approximately 250 students per week.
+The program looked different in each school depending on their needs such as a sit-down breakfast, central sharing baskets, classroom sharing baskets, life skills learning for special needs students (baking, food prep, kitchen clean-up, etc.) or a nutritious snack program.

 In September 2016, we geared up to provide the same service, setting a budget for the 2016/2017 School Year.
 Grants were obtained from Walmart’s Community Giving,

 Pepsico Foundation Grant through Food Banks Canada, Maple Ridge Community Foundation Grant and the Kiwanis Club of Golden Ears.
-We also had several business and private donations, such as Maple Ridge Chrysler and fundraisers from several of the schools in SD42.
-At the end of the school year, June 2017, we were providing food to 17 of the 20 elementary schools, 7 outreach programs and 1 high school.
-More than 500 elementary students and over 300 high school students were benefitting from the program.
+We also had several business and private donations such as Maple Ridge Chrysler and fundraisers from several of the schools in SD42.
+At the end of the school year, June 2017, we were providing food to 17 of the 20 elementary schools, 7 alternative education programs and 1 high school.
+More than 500 elementary students and over 300 high school students were now benefitting from the program.

 program coordinator, Karen Osborne at External link opens in new tab or window604-466-3663 ext.
 203 or KidsExternal link opens in new tab or window@FriendsNeedFood.com